pingidentity/terraform-provider-pingone/docs/resources/agreement_localization_enable.md

 ### Required

 - `agreement_id` (String) The ID of the agreement configured with an agreement localization to enable/disable.
+Must be a valid PingOne resource ID.
+This field is immutable and will trigger a replace plan if changed.
 - `agreement_localization_id` (String) The ID of the agreement localization to enable/disable.
+Must be a valid PingOne resource ID.
+This field is immutable and will trigger a replace plan if changed.
 - `enabled` (Boolean) A boolean that specifies the current enabled state of the agreement localization.
 The agreement localization must have an active revision text to be enabled.
 - `environment_id` (String) The ID of the environment configured with an agreement localization to enable/disable.
+Must be a valid PingOne resource ID.
+This field is immutable and will trigger a replace plan if changed.

 ### Read-Only